agkozak/zcomet/README.md

 * `zsh_loaded_plugins`: a plugin manager activity indicator
 * `ZPFX`: global parameter with PREFIX for `make`, `configure`, etc.
 * `PMSPEC`: global parameter holding the plugin manager’s capabilities

+## Notes on Benchmarks

+When I started this project, I was happy to discover that I scored well on benchmarks that measure `zsh -lic "exit"`.
+Roman Perepelitsa [has argued eloquently](https://github.com/romkatv/zsh-bench) that such benchmarks are misleading, and that we should instead pay attention to comparative latencies that affect user experience.
+The graph above compares the performance of [a well constructed `.zshrc` with no plugin manager](https://github.com/agkozak/zsh-bench/blob/master/configs/diy%2B%2B/skel/.zshrc) against [an easy-to-make `zcomet .zshrc`](https://github.com/agkozak/zsh-bench/blob/master/configs/diy%2B%2B/skel/.zshrc).

 ## TODO